adrobinoga/zk-protocol/protocol.md

 	> command sent with reply number: 0002
 		> reply received with reply numer: 0002

+**Notes**:

-**Note**: For large amounts of data this differs a little, see "Exchange of Data".
+- For large amounts of data this flow differs a little, see "Exchange of Data".
+- The reply number counter is unaffected for realtime packets.

 #### Data ####